Three very different journalists and one CMO discuss common PR mistakes and more.

 As Maddy explained, the whole story around Stutterheim, a Swedish raincoat maker, is about some hipster guy who worked in Sweden but didn’t have any cool clothing to keep him dry.
 The story goes that he found his old grandfather’s coat after his grandfather died on an island.
 Apparently, his grandfather was melancholic, and he was melancholic too.
 And that is their whole brand, with their tagline “Melancholy at its best.”

 On their blog, they have interviewed writers, artists, psychologists, and have countless fascinating interviews about melancholia and mental health that has sparked off all other kinds of debates about mental health.
 So, according to Maddy, journalists have referred to their website to look at their interviews.
-And that is an example of a brand creating their own content that people are seeking.
+And that is an example of a brand creating its own content that people are seeking.

 Ads that go viral